-In April 2005, I was following a heron while canoeing along an uninhabited stretch of north Bruny Island shoreline when I came around a headland and saw a humble wooden house overlooking a stunning bay.
+In April 2005, I was canoeing along an uninhabited stretch of north Bruny Island shoreline following a heron when I came around a headland and saw a humble wooden house overlooking a stunning bay.
 A hand-made For Sale sign was nailed to a tree.
-I had just sold my English family home, and impulsively, I found the owner of 'Blackstone' and shook hands on the purchase of the waterfront house and 55 acres of land.
-The experience of living remotely and reclusively immersed in sublime, constantly changing light on water with remarkable wildlife brought dramatic changes to my life and artwork.
-There were three sheds on the land that I turned into art studios, and within a few years I was making more sculptures than paintings, and writing books of illustrated poetry.
-I lived simply and reclusively, relied solely on wind and solar power, collected rainwater from the roof into tanks, had composting toilets, and made a vegetable garden that wildlife adored.
+The place somehow spoke to me, and as my son had married and I just had sold our English family home, I impulsively found the owner of 'Blackstone' and shook hands on the purchase of the house.
+It was on 55 acres of land and had three sheds that I turned into art studios.
+Living remotely and reclusively immersed in sublime natural beauty with remarkable wildlife brought dramatic changes to my life and artwork.
+Within a few years I was making more sculpture than paintings, and writing books of illustrated poetry.
+I lived simply, relied solely on wind and solar power that I installed, collected rainwater from the roof, had composting toilets, and made a vegetable garden that wildlife adored.
 When I bought the land most of the 55 acres were over-grazed paddocks.
-I began an ecological restoration project with the help of volunteers and planted over 4000 native trees and understory plants, and fulfilled my ambition to create a sanctuary for the remarkable wildlife and rare and endangered species on the land.
+I began an ecological restoration project, and with the help of volunteers planted over 4000 native trees and understory plants.
+I left Blackstone in 2018 and had fulfilled my ambition to create a wildlife sanctuary for the rare and endangered species on the land, but my heart will always be there.

 'Blackstone', Bruny Island, Tasmania, Australia